-Based on the 2020 Stability Programme, Germany's general government deficit in 2020 is expected to reach 71⁄4% of GDP, above and not close to the Treaty reference value of 3% of GDP.
+Based on the 2020 Stability Programme, Ireland's general government deficit in 2020 is planned to reach 7.4% of GDP, well above and not close to the Treaty reference value of 3% of GDP.

 The planned excess over the Treaty reference value in 2020 is exceptional, as it results from a severe economic downturn.
-Taking into account the impact of the COVID-19 pandemic, the Commission 2020 spring forecast projects a contraction of real GDP in 2020 by 6.5%.
+Taking into account the impact of the COVID-19 pandemic, the Commission 2020 spring forecast projects a contraction of real GDP in 2020 by 7.9%.

-The planned excess over the Treaty reference value would be temporary based on the Commission 2020 spring forecast, which projects the general government deficit to fall under 3% of GDP in 2021.
+The planned excess over the Treaty reference value would be temporary based on the Commission 2020 spring forecast.
 However, those projections are surrounded by an exceptionally high degree of uncertainty.

-In sum, the planned deficit for 2020 is above and not close to the 3%-of-GDP Treaty reference value.
+In sum, the planned deficit for 2020 is above and not close to the 3% of GDP Treaty reference value.
 The planned excess is considered to be exceptional as defined by the Treaty and the Stability and Growth Pact, while the nature of the excess is currently considered temporary.
 Hence, the analysis suggests that prima facie the deficit criterion as defined by the Treaty and Regulation (EC) No 1467/97 is not fulfilled.

-3. Relevant factors
+3. RELEVANT FACTORS